Guardianship: What to know

 An enduring guardian is a person you appoint to make your medical or accommodation decisions if you should lose the ability to decide for yourself because you lack mental capacity.
 This period of incapacitation is called the ‘enduring phase’.
 It can be permanent, such as where you have dementia, or it could be temporary, for example, if you are in a coma.

 When you appoint an enduring guardian, your are ‘the appointor’.
 You appoint them under a document called an enduring guardianship.
-To appoint an enduring guardian, the enduring guardianship must be registered with the Guardianship and Administration Board.
+To appoint an enduring guardian, the enduring guardianship must be registered with the Tribunal.

 Typical situations in which an enduring guardian may be appointed include: